oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

 ## Task 6: Create Forecast

+Below Forecast example is with **Use Case with Primary and Additional Data**.
+If you wish to only try **Use Case with Primary, Additional and Meta Data** , skip this task and directly go to *Task 10*

 1. Clicking on the Create Forecast button will take us to Create Forecast Page:
     ![](images/lab5-create-forecast.png " ")